lundqvistr/manual_medfak_research_data/manual.md

 ### Where codes are used, give them good labels/explanations
 Codes used for categorical variables should be assigned explanations.
 In case your system does not support such details, then you should at least provide external documentation of what the codes mean, i e a [_codebook_](#data-dictionary-/-codebooks)

+### Wide or long format?
+Many datasets consists of data points from one measurement period, and the basic structure can be fairly simple "rectangular" set of data.
+It is however also common with datasets where _time_ is a fundamental variable.
+Follow-up of patients makes it necessary to have data on patients from baseline, from 3 months, 12 monts and possibly later that that.
+The structure in such cases has to take these different times into account, and there are basically two ways to do so: wide formats and long formats.

+There is no simple correct structure for such data, it can even be necessary to have both structures in parallel due to the details in how your software works.
+As a consequence, switching from one format to the other is a common task.
+It can however be quite demanding, so it could be wise to consult a statistician in order when the need arises.

+#### Wide format
+Here the basic observation is one "individual".
+One row per individual, several variables for each timepoint.

+#### Long format
+The basic observation in such a structure is the combination of individual _and_ timepoint.
+There are one row for each such combination, resulting in several rows for each individual

 ### Missing values

 #### Avoid having empty cells in the raw data set

 #### ?

+### Data on the same individuals in more than one file?

 ### Make the data sets rectangular
 <!---Vad tänkte vi här?
 Vad skulle ett altenativ vara?
 Flera rektanglar?
 Exempel från Broman & Woo?-->